Module index_map_type¶

 are the vertices of each cell.
 When these refer to global indices and

-computation on distributed data; that is, they need to be distributed, if
+data; that is, they need to be distributed, if

 necessary, according to a distributed mapping of their domain index set, and